Klumb3r/IGCD-Enhancements/README.md

 ### Version 1.1 - 03/05/2025

 * **Clickable logo**: clicking the logo directs to the page with all models of that make.
-* **Clickable Origin**: clicking the origin directs to the page with all makes from that country.
+* **Clickable Origin**: clicking the origin directs to the page with all makes from that country (thanks to Comfortably Numb for the idea).
 * Added exceptions:
     * A:Level.
     * Đuro Đaković.